Planning &Development Department

 The Planning and Development Department is charged with addressing the challenges of our growing community by planning for, designing and constructing future parks, trails and recreation facilities.
 We look forward to meeting these challenges and we invite you to join us by sharing your thoughts about the future of your Bend Park & Recreation District.
 The District is committed to continuing to provide the outstanding park and recreation system appreciated and expected by the citizens of the Bend community.

 One of the most important planning steps is to ensure that long-term community interests are addressed.
-In September 2005, the District adopted a new Park, Recreation and Greenspaces Comprehensive Plan to guide the planning and development of parks, facilities and recreation programs during the next 20 years.
-The 2005 Plan is being reviewed and revised during 2012.
-Dates of public meetings and ongoing updates of the draft chapter revisions will be posted under Comprehensive Plan.
-See also, the results of the 2008 Community Interest and Opinion Survey.
+In 2012, the District updated the Park, Recreation and Greenspaces Comprehensive Plan to guide the planning and development of parks, facilities and recreation programs during the next 10 years.

-Goals, objectives and policies included in the Comprehensive Plan provide the basis by which we organize the District’s capital improvement plan, provide five-year strategic planning, and guide our facility development efforts on an annual basis and into the foreseeable future.
-View the 2012-2017 BPRD Strategic Plan.
+Goals, objectives and policies included in the Comprehensive Plan provide the basis by which we organize the District’s Capital Improvement Plan, provide five-year strategic planning, and guide our facility development efforts on an annual basis and into the foreseeable future.

 BPRD is committed to involving our residents in the planning and development process by: